Arazsh/Cat-or-Dog-Transfer-Learning/README.md

 # Cat or Dog-Transfer Learning with InceptionV3

 In this code, a two-class model is developed to classify cat vs. dog images.
 For building the model, the convolutional block of InceptionV3 neural network and transfer learning with ImageNet weights is utilized.
 The dogs vs. cats dataset that is used for training and testing the model is provided by Kaggle at https://www.kaggle.com/c/dogs-vs-cats/data.
 In this code, a part of the original dataset which contains 3000 images (2000 fo training and 1000 for validation) is used.
 The fitted model indicates the strong accuracy of about 97% for both training and validation sets.
-Also, for 30 random images of dogs and cats outside the dataset, the fitted model demonstrated the perfect prediction of 100%.
+Also, for 30 random images of dogs and cats outside of the dataset, the fitted model demonstrated correct predictions for all cases.

 ## Loading InceptionV3